shrif-web/Y.E.S-HW1/locust/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
  Aggregated                                                    328522 31740(9.66%)  |    9525       2  174345    1600  |  681.14   65.81
  ```
-In the second test, when number of users reach to the 100000, failure percentage is 4%.
-But when the number of users doubled, failure percentage reached to 10%.
+In the second test, when number of users reached 100000, failure percentage went up to 4%.
+But as the test users doubled, failure percentage reached 10%.

+### hardware configuration:
+>number of workers: 3
+>
+>workers hardware: 2 cores of CPU with 2 GB of ram
+>
->**Note:** did the load test on server with 2 gigabytes RAM and 2 core CPU
+>**Note:** yes.io server was also configured with 2 gigabytes of RAM and 2 cores of CPU